 While engaging in a lovely chat with a friend of mine, I learned that she had recently embarked on a journey of caregiving.
 I wanted to give her a word of encouragement or comfort.
-She didn’t ask for advice, although she had said that she read my book, “Finishing Well: Finding Joy in the Journey” and had gleaned some information which she felt might be helpful and ideas that she would try to keep in mind.
+She didn’t ask for advice, although she had said that she read my book, “Finishing Well: Finding Joy in the Journey” and had gleaned some helpful tips and ideas.

 My heart broke with the knowledge of what would likely be a long journey ahead of her.
 It is no easy task.
 Many of our loved ones require constant supervision and need help with everyday activities.
-I hoped that she would have the strength to endure in the difficult times.
-She mentioned that this was not something she had taken on alone – which is such a blessing as it divides the load and shares both the joy and sorrow.
-Since she is a believer, my friend will also be drawing on the strength and comfort that comes from the Lord.
+I hoped that she would have the strength to endure in difficult times.
+It turns out that another one of her friends has offered to join in the care process, so alone she will have help.
+What a blessing!
+It will divide the load and shares both the joy and sorrow.
+As a believer, my friend will also be drawing on the strength and comfort that comes from the Lord.

 Joy is what will be needed for this endeavor

-I encouraged my friend to find as much joy as possible by finding social networks and opportunities for her loved one to laugh and smile.
+I encouraged her to find as much joy as possible along the way.
+Various social networks may provide opportunities for her and her loved one to laugh and smile.

 Look for ways to increase the music artistic expression in their world.
 Sometimes it will be a challenge to go out in public due to mobility limitations or possible inappropriate behaviors.